chris1seto/cumulus/README.md

 ```

 # rtl-sdr notes
-* To change the serial number creported in the USB dscriptor of an rtl-sdr use `rtl_eeprom -s 00000xxx`
+* To change the serial number reported in the USB dscriptor of an rtl-sdr use `rtl_eeprom -s 00000xxx`